Chinese Graves and Burner at Nyngan Cemetery

-The Chinese Graves and Burner at Nyngan Cemetery is a heritage-listed burial site located at Cemetery Road, Nyngan, in the Bogan Shire, New South Wales, Australia.
+The Chinese Graves and Burner at Nyngan Cemetery is a heritage-listed burial site located at Cemetery Road, Nyngan, in the Orana region of New South Wales, Australia.
 They were created from 1913 to 1924.
 The property is owned by NSW Land Registry Services, a privatised agency of the New South Wales Government.
 The site was added to the New South Wales State Heritage Register on 13 March 2009.

 History

 Indigenous occupation

 The Bogan River running through Bogan Shire forms the boundary between the Wongaibon to the east and the Nyaampiyaa to the west.
-Thomas Mitchell's favourable report lead to the expansion of settlers into the area.
-The Wongaibon and Nyaampiyaa were hostile to the invasion and after substantial loss of European life the Government ordered the settlers out of the area.
+Thomas Mitchell's favourable report led to the expansion of settlers into the area.
+The Wongaibon and Nyaampiyaa were hostile to the invasion and after the substantial loss of European life the Government ordered the settlers out of the area.
 European occupation in the adjacent districts reached sufficient density in 1850 to protect the return of settlers and suppress the traditional owners.